Recording Asteroid Occultations

 4) WAT-910HX integrating from 0.04 to 2.56 sec.

 Used with a GPS video time inserter such as IOTA OpenVTI or GPSBOXSPITE 3, and the output digitised into laptop.
-This is considered as the "gold standard" for time accuracy, made from 2010 to 2020.
+This is considered as the "gold standard" for time accuracy.
+Camera were made between 2010 and 2020.
 No longer made however.
-A few are available as new (from old stock).
-Try Modern Astronomy in the UK.
+A few are available as new (from old stock), or used.

 5) RunCam Night Eagle 3 analogue (8bit) (USA)